 Choosing a Publishing Destination

-Once this is chosen, the following widget will appear:
+Once this is chosen, and content has been added to the task, the following widget will appear:

 From here you can select WordPress categories, authors, and tags.
 You can also select "Allow Comments", which will allow a viewer to add comments.

 When the "Post Draft" button is pressed, the article will be pushed onto the selected WordPress site as a draft, and the "Post Draft" button will now say "Sync Draft":

 The user will also now be able to press "Preview Draft", which will open a new tab with a preview of what the current draft would look like if posted live.
 (Note: you must be logged in, as an admin, to your WordPress backend in order to preview draft posts.)

 When any changes are made to the article in the CMP, the "Sync Draft" button should be pressed to update the draft in WordPress.
 All changes made in the CMP will flow to WordPress.